gohls/personal-website/client/src/components/Projects/projectDetails/personalWebsite.md

 ## Learning of Technologies (LoT)

 As part of building my website, I want to learn new techologies.
-So as mentioned, the /🥼 directory will serve as my playground to test out things.
-As of right now, I do not have anything... but the first thing I plan on experimenting with is blockchain algorithms - maybe a blockchain bulletin board?!
+So as mentioned, the ~/🥼 directory will serve as my playground to test out things.
+As of right now, I do not have anything... but one of the first things I plan on experimenting with is blockchain algorithms - maybe a blockchain bulletin board?!

 ## Tech

 Technologies involved in my website include:

-React • Express • Docker containers • DigitalOcean droplet • Nginx • fetch requests
+React • Express • Docker containers • DigitalOcean droplet • Nginx

-(Backend functionalities is this in the works)
+(Backend implementation pending)